tf2pickup-pl/docs.tf2pickup.pl/docs/final-touches.md

 ## Host system updates

 Based on the Linux distribution you have (regardless if it's as a normal Linux installation or as a Windows Subsystem for Linux instance) just execute updates in a way suggested by a distribution documentation ([here's an example from Ubuntu](https://ubuntu.com/server/docs/upgrade-introduction) which is the same for Debian, as Ubuntu is a Debian-based distribution).
 In case you use Windows 10/Windows Server 2019, you may probably end up with Ubuntu too, so updating the system is being done in the same way, however upgrades between distribution versions is done by installing a new version of the Ubuntu application from Microsoft Store.

 :::important
 Please note that using WSL2 for hosting pickups is not recommended for the production, but it is completely fine for the development.
 :::

 ## Pickup site updates

-If you set up containers by using our `docker-compose.yml` sample, there are two ways of updating pickups - manually and automatically.
+If you set up containers by using our `docker-compose.yml` sample, there are two ways of updating pickups - manual and automatic.

+### Manual update

+#### By `docker-compose pull`

-The manual way expects you to download (pull) images for your containers and then restart and replace old container images with the new ones.
+The manual way expects you to download (`pull`) images for your containers and then restart and replace old container images with the new ones.
 You can do so by executing commands in the folder with the configuration files ([tips are from there](https://stackoverflow.com/questions/31466428/how-to-restart-a-single-container-with-docker-compose)):

 ```bash
 docker-compose pull